Asienwald/GCI-Fedora/custom_port_scanner/README.md

 - scan open ports with an IPv4 address
 - able to scan for common ports only
 - specify port range to scan
-- tried adding multithreading to make the process faster
+- uses multithreading for fast scans
 - validation for inputs